-Capstone course that guides student in the integration of functional content areas in the field of professional management.
-Addresses management issues and applying management theories and techniques to problems and cases through a process of decision-making.
+Capstone course that guides students in integration of functional content areas in the field of health care management.
+Addresses health care management issues and applies health care management theories and techniques to problems and cases through a process of decision-making.

-Prerequisite: Completion by management majors of all required core courses in management.
+Prerequisite: Completion of all required courses in health care management or permission of advisor.